 Another way to travel to Ericeira is by bus from Lisbon Campo Grande station.
 Public transport in Portugal is very efficient and inexpensive.
-Single adult ticket costs 7 EUR and buses run every 90 minutes.
+A single adult ticket costs 7 EUR and buses run every 90 minutes.

-If travelling from Lisbon Airport to Ericeira, you can book a privet transfer (around 60 EUR for four people each way).
+If travelling from Lisbon Airport to Ericeira, you can book a private transfer (around 60 EUR for four people each way).

 Where to stay in Ericeira